wpdiscussionboard/wp-discussion-board/CONTRIBUTING.md

 ### Suggest features

-Send us all your ideas for the plugin, we'd love to hear them!
+Send us all your ideas for the plugin, we'd love to hear of them!
 Features are managed by Github issues.
-Create a new issue to suggest a feature.
+Create a [new issue](https://github.com/wpdiscussionboard/wp-discussion-board/issues/new) to suggest a feature.

 ### Code

 We're more than happy to accept bug fixes and even feature enhancements to the plugin.
 Code submissions are handled via Github pull requests.
-You can submit a PR via the repository.
+You can [submit a PR](https://github.com/wpdiscussionboard/wp-discussion-board/compare) via the repository.

 ## Development workflow